marusoft/fend-arcade-game-clone/README.md

 Load the [game](https://marusoft.github.io/fend-arcade-game-clone/) in your browser

 ## Instructions
 * Use Left, Right, Up and Down arrowkeys to move the player left,right,up and down postion,avoiding player collision with the bugs crossing the road.
-The challenge is to try to get to the water at the top of the road as much as possible and win the game
+The challenge is to try to get to the water at the top of the road as much as possible and win the game.